alexarchambault/shapeless-refined-std/README.md

 ## Internals

-These methods are backed by dependent functions (shapeless' `DepFn`*), available in the `shapeless.pimpedstd.ops` namespace, à la shapeless.
+These methods are backed by dependent functions (shapeless' `DepFn`*), available in the `shapeless.refinedstd.ops` namespace, à la shapeless.

 ## Compiling

 Compiling requires [my customized version](https://github.com/alexarchambault/sbt-boilerplate) of [sbt-boilerplate](https://github.com/sbt/sbt-boilerplate).
-Clone it and publish it locally prior to compiling shapeless-pimped-std.
+Clone it and publish it locally prior to compiling shapeless-refined-std.

 ## Notice